amoschou218/australian-curriculum/AC9S/science-as-a-human-endeavour.md

     </td>
     <td>
       <ul>
-        <li>analyse the key factors that contribute to science knowledge and practices being adopted more broadly by society</li>
+        <li>(H3) analyse the key factors that contribute to science knowledge and practices being adopted more broadly by society</li>
-        <li>examine how the values and needs of society influence the focus of scientific research</li>
+        <li>(H4) examine how the values and needs of society influence the focus of scientific research</li>
       </ul>
     </td>
   </tr>